Promoting & Protecting the PA Profession

 Passing a bill often takes years to accomplish.
-The legislative process spins slowly and it takes focus, persistence and patience to reach our goals.
-There are many steps in the process, involving countless hours of volunteer work, combined with the work of our lobbyist, to advance each issue, including attending meetings, emails, phone calls, travel to Albany and attending fundraisers.
+The legislative process spins slowly and it takes focus, persistence, and patience to reach our goals.
+There are many steps in the process involving countless hours of volunteer work combined with the work of our lobbyist to advance each issue including attending meetings, emails, phone calls, travel to Albany, and attending fundraisers.
 All of this takes not only time, but money.
-This is funded though the NYSSPA PAC fund.

-Your Government Affairs Committee is working on advancements in legislation to remove barriers to PA practice and enable all PAs to practice at the level for which we have been trained.
+Your Governmental Affairs Committee is very active working on advancements to remove barriers to PA practice and enable all PAs to practice at the level for which we have been trained.

-- Fluoroscopy: For the past several years we have been working on changes in the laws so PAs can perform fluoroscopy.
-Current barriers include no set educational process, and concerns raised about supervision and radiation safety.
+- Fluoroscopy: For the past several years we have been working on changes in the laws so PAs could perform fluoroscopy.
 Recognizing the need for PAs to be able to utilize fluoroscopy and the need for standardized education, the American Academy of Physician Assistants and the American Society of Radiologic Technologists together developed an educational framework and competency assessment program that is nationally accepted to help ensure that PAs performing fluoroscopy are properly prepared.
-The education consists of forty hours of didactic, forty hours of clinical training and includes radiation safety.
+The education consists of forty hours of didactic and forty hours of clinical training, and includes radiation safety.

 - Optimal Team Practice (OTP): NYSSPA created an OTP Committee to work on advancing OTP in New York.
 A position statement was drafted, discussions initiated with legislators and the Medical Society of New York, and a draft of what NYSSPA would like to have placed into law is being created.
 There have also been many discussions with the AAPA, so we can learn from what other states have been doing.